starbuck10/JCoffie/_projects/2022-05-02-small-island-nation-escape-room.md

 ---
 ## User testing

-Although brief in this exhibit, we did use usability practices to design the experience... change clues, add sound to the experience
+Although brief in this exhibit, we did use usability practices to design the experience... change clues, add sound to the experience.
+Add in images/user experience documentation.

 ---